ray-project/ray/doc/source/rllib/index.rst

     package_ref/index

-**RLlib** is an open source library for reinforcement learning (RL), offering support for production-level, highly distributed, scalable RL workloads, while maintaining unified and simple APIs for a large variety of industry applications.
+**RLlib** is an open source library for reinforcement learning (RL), offering support for production-level, highly distributed, scalable RL workloads, while maintaining simple and unified APIs for a large variety of industry applications.

-Whether training policies in a **multi-agent** setup, purely from **offline** (historic) data, or using **externally connected simulators**, RLlib offers simple solutions for each of these autonomous decision making needs and allows you to be up and running your experiments within hours.
+Whether training policies in a **multi-agent** setup, purely from **offline** (historic) data, or using **externally connected simulators**, RLlib offers simple solutions for each of these autonomous decision making needs and enables you to start running your experiments within hours.

-RLlib is already used in production by industry leaders in many different verticals, such as
+RLlib is used in production by industry leaders in many different verticals, such as `gaming <https://www.anyscale.com/events/2021/06/22/using-reinforcement-learning-to-optimize-iap-offer-recommendations-in-mobile-games>`_, `robotics <https://www.anyscale.com/events/2021/06/23/introducing-amazon-sagemaker-kubeflow-reinforcement-learning-pipelines-for>`_, `finance <https://www.anyscale.com/events/2021/06/22/a-24x-speedup-for-reinforcement-learning-with-rllib-+-ray>`_,
-`gaming <https://www.anyscale.com/events/2021/06/22/using-reinforcement-learning-to-optimize-iap-offer-recommendations-in-mobile-games>`_,
-`robotics <https://www.anyscale.com/events/2021/06/23/introducing-amazon-sagemaker-kubeflow-reinforcement-learning-pipelines-for>`_,
-`finance <https://www.anyscale.com/events/2021/06/22/a-24x-speedup-for-reinforcement-learning-with-rllib-+-ray>`_,